Search and Filter

 The Decline in Teacher Working Conditions During and After the COVID Pandemic

 Topics: Teacher and Leader DevelopmentWe study changes to teacher working conditions from 2016-17 to 2022-23, covering school years before, during, and after the COVID pandemic.
 We show working conditions were improving leading into the pandemic but declined when the pandemic arrived.
-Perhaps more surprisingly, the pandemic was not… more →
+Perhaps more surprisingly, the peak of the… more →

 Funding the Digital Divide?
 How School District Financing for Educational Technology Changed During the COVID-19 Pandemic